SyntaxError-JARS/cmChicken_API_RPSL/README.md

 -   [ ] Mocking for unit testing
 -   [ ] **_RECOMMENDATION!_** Use Trello or some kanban board to keep track of target goals.
 You can include your trainer on these.

-## Init Instructions

--   Create another new repostory within this organization for your API with the `nameOfRestaurant_API_teamMemberInitials`
--   Create another new repostory within this organization for your Frontend with the `nameOfRestaurant_FE_teamMemberInitials`
--   A README.md file in your repo describing the goal of this wedding planner, how to use it(the url endpoint calls), technologies used (with versions), ERD, how to initialize it, features and contributers.
-Optional: Include potential future goals of the project

 ## Presentation

 -   Finalized version of the web application must be pushed to personal repository within this organization by the presentation date (June 3rd, 2022)